arthuriansoft/Zappi/README.md

 solar_max,time,value

 ## To Do
-- Test imports to DB
 - Create dashboards - one for details and one for totals.
+- Export dashboard and store in repo.